gilbsgilbs/babel-plugin-i18next-extract/README.md

 }
 ```

-> To work properly, the plugin must run **before** any JSX transformation step.

-You can pass additional options to the plugin by declaring it as follow:
+You can also specify additional [configuration options](#configuration) to the plugin:

 ```javascript
 {